-- Henceforth, tap the Share tab on the menu bar and hit Share button.
+- Henceforth, tap the Share tab on the menu bar and hit the Share button.

-Note: Alternatively, you can also do the right click after selecting files and choose Share option on the context menu.
+Note: Alternatively, you can also do the right-click after selecting files and choose the Share option on the context menu.

 - Thereupon, choose any app using which you want to share these files.

 - You can even select a specific app using your Microsoft Account, scroll down and hit Get apps in Store option.

 - Succeeding after, follow the on-screen instructions to complete sharing files or folders.